Abiram98/PlanRGCN/README.md

 ```

 ## Baseline Methods
-The Baseline method's are explained in the qpp's README.
+The Baseline method's are explained in the qpp folder's README.